 The writ of execution allows the judgment to be enforced, and creditors gain access to more ways to collect from you.
 Not all is lost, however, as judgments can be reversed, appealed, amended, or in some cases settled for less.

-Experienced attorney serving clients throughout Central and South Jersey
+Experienced Bankruptcy Attorney Serving Clients throughout Central and South Jersey

 If you aren’t sure what a creditor can do to collect from you after a judgment, the first thing to do is get legal help.
 If you are getting calls from a debt collector trying to collect money on a debt that is older than the statute of limitations, they are in violation of the Fair Debt Collection Practices Act.